dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

             scheduling](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/scheduling/support/CronSequenceGenerator.html)
             syntax.

-        1. Enabling the **Continuous execution** option will make the job run constantly.
-In other words, as soon as the job finishes, it will be scheduled to run again right away.
-Selecting this option will disable the other fields.

 1. If the job type is customizable, a **Parameters** section will appear below.
 These additional options specify the details of the scheduled job, and will vary greatly depending on the job type.